discordjs/guide/guide/popular-topics/embeds.md

 ## Using the embed constructor

-discord.js features the <docs-link path="class/MessageEmbed">`MessageEmbed`</docs-link> utility class for easy construction and manipulation of embeds.
+discord.js features the <DocsLink path="class/MessageEmbed">`MessageEmbed`</DocsLink> utility class for easy construction and manipulation of embeds.

 ```js
 // at the top of your file